Rutgers Scarlet Knights: School songs and chants

 Several school songs are connected with the school's athletic heritage.
-The alma mater of Rutgers University is On the Banks of the Old Raritan with words written by Howard Fullerton (Rutgers Class of 1874) and adapted to an old Scottish melody On the Banks of the Old Dundee.
+The alma mater of Rutgers University is "On the Banks of the Old Raritan", with words written by Howard Fullerton (Rutgers Class of 1874) and adapted to the old Scottish melody "On the Banks of the Old Dundee."
 It is typically performed at the close of athletic events by the university's marching band, the Marching Scarlet Knights (also called "The Pride of New Jersey"), at Rutgers University Glee Club concerts, commencement and other important school events.
-The university's fight song, The Bells Must Ring, is performed often during athletic events especially in recognition of notable scores.
+The university's fight song, "The Bells Must Ring", is performed often during athletic events especially in recognition of notable scores.
 Written in 1931 for entry in a student song contest, pianist Richard M. Hadden (Rutgers Class of 1932) composed the song with W. E. Sanford (Rutgers Class of 1930).
 Between the verses of the fight song, the spirit chant is rhythmically shouted.

 This chant is one of many recited during Rutgers athletic events.
 Another popular chant, where one side of the crowd yells out "R" and the other "U" antiphonally, is often performed.
 The original spirit chant used at Rutgers was "Rah!
 Rah!
 Rah!
 Bow-wow-wow!
 Rutgers!"
 However, it has not been performed in the modern era.

-Other notable songs include Nobody ever died for Dear Old Rutgers composed by Jule Styne to lyrics by Sammy Cahn from the 1947 musical High Button Shoes parodies an 1892 game in which Frank "Pop" Grant, a Rutgers football player, was being taken from the field because of injuries and stated that he would "die for dear old Rutgers."
-Other's sources state that the player stated "I will die if somebody does not give me a cigarette."
-The song Loyal Sons which exhorts Rutgers athletes (particularly football players) to "hit the line and run the ends boys...Score once more.
+Other notable songs include "Nobody Ever Died for Dear Old Rutgers", composed by Jule Styne to lyrics by Sammy Cahn from the 1947 musical High Button Shoes.
+It parodies an 1892 game in which Frank "Pop" Grant, a Rutgers football player, was being taken from the field because of injuries and stated that he would "die for dear old Rutgers."
+Other sources state that the player said, "I will die if somebody does not give me a cigarette."

+The song "Loyal Sons" exhorts Rutgers athletes (particularly football players) to "hit the line and run the ends boys...
+Score once more.
 Oh score once more."

 Athletic rivalry

 Rutgers maintains athletic rivalries with other collegiate institutions.
 The university has historic rivalries with Lafayette College, Lehigh University, Princeton University and Columbia University (formerly King's College) originating from the early days of college football.
 While they maintain the Princeton rivalry in other sports, neither of them have met in football since 1980.
 Rutgers has a men's basketball rivalry with Seton Hall University.

 The university's longest active football rivalry is with Navy (dating back to 1891).
 This rivalry stems from Navy and Rutgers being two of the only three programs (the third is Army) to come out of the original, informal "Ivy League" that are still members of the top tier of NCAA college football (currently Division I FBS).
 Rutgers was a part of a round-robin conference known as the Middle Three Conference in football from 1929 through 1976, which included Lafayette and Lehigh.
 The winner of the annual round-robin received the Little Brass Cannon.
-The schools frequently met in other intercollegiate sports.(See Before There Was An Ivy League.)
+The schools frequently met in other intercollegiate sports.